 On the other hand, since $\log(x)$ is concave, we have

 Hence,

 \end{proof}

-\begin{lemma}[Proof of Theorem 10 in \cite{ward2018adagrad}] Let $\hat{\eta}_t$ be defined as in Lemma \ref{lem3}.
+\begin{lemma} Let $\hat{\eta}_t$ be defined as in Lemma \ref{lem3}.
 Assume that the noisy gradients $g_t$ satisfy assumptions (\textbf{A1}) and (\textbf{A2}).
 Let $\tau$ be randomly selected from $\{1, 2,\ldots T\}$ with equal probability $\mathcal{P}(\tau = t) = 1/T$.
 We have the following estimate

 \end{lemma}